 There are over 70 varieties of Aralia and they vary greatly in size and appearance.
-California spikenard (Aralia californica) is the most common type of Aralia.
+California spikenard (Aralia californica) is one of the most common types of Aralia.
 It's also known as elk clover and can be identified by its wistful white flowers.
-This type of Aralia is native to California and parts of Oregon and can grow to heights of 4 to 10 feet.
+This type of Aralia is native to California and parts of Oregon and can grow to heights of 4 to 9 feet.

 Angelica tree (Aralia elata) is another common type of Aralia.
 It's also known more specifically as the Japanese angelica tree, the Chinese angelica tree, or the Korean angelica tree.
-It can present in the form of a tree or shrub and reach heights of 33 feet.
-This tree produces fruit that is edible and frequently used in regional dishes.
+It can present in the form of a tree or shrub and reach heights of about 33 feet.
+This tree produces fruit and its shoots are frequently used in regional dishes.

 Devil’s walking stick (Aralia spinosa) is a woody variety of Aralia, but its berries are not something you'll want to ingest, as the seeds are mildly toxic.

 Fatsia japonica (Aralia sieboldii) is a popular houseplant variety of Aralia.
 Its bushlike features reach a spread of 3 to 8 feet, and white flowers make it an interesting addition to your houseplant collection.

-Ming aralia (Polyscias fruticosa) is a popular houseplant that can be kept indoors or outdoors and can come in small sizes or grow 3 to 6 feet, depending on its species and growing conditions.
+Ming aralia (Polyscias fruticosa) is a popular houseplant that can be kept indoors or outdoors and can come in small sizes or grow 6 to 8 feet tall, depending on its species and growing conditions.

 How to Propagate Aralia

 If you want to create several new, semi-mature plants consider using propagation.
-Your best bet is to take an approximately eight-inch cutting in the fall and root it into a potting mix.
+Your best bet is to do so in the fall.
 Aralia cannot be easily propagated in water, so it's best to propagate by soil.
 Aralia can be propagated through several methods.
 Here’s how: